punitlanjewar/data-analysis-projects/Power BI/Store Data/README.md

  ### [4] Sales by Top 5 States

- 1.1) Total amount revcovered from Maharashtra customers is - 102k
+ 1.1) Total amount recovered from Maharashtra customers is - 102k

- 1.2) Total amount revcovered from Madhya Pradesh customers is - 87k
+ 1.2) Total amount recovered from Madhya Pradesh customers is - 87k

- 1.3) Total amount revcovered from Uttar Pradesh customers is - 38k
+ 1.3) Total amount recovered from Uttar Pradesh customers is - 38k

- 1.4) Total amount revcovered from Delhi customers is - 23k
+ 1.4) Total amount recovered from Delhi customers is - 23k

- 1.5) Total amount revcovered from Rajasthan customers is - 22k
+ 1.5) Total amount recovered from Rajasthan customers is - 22k

          thus, maximum shopping done by the Maharashtra Customers.

  ### Slicers

- 2.1)  Added button slicer based on display data quaterly, So user can able to access the data of every 3 months or quaterly.
+ 2.1)  Added button slicer based on display data quarterly, So user can able to access the data of every 3 months or quarterly.

  2.2)  Added an dropdown slicer which is used to display the data based on each State basis